chrisbanas/chrisbanas/README.md

             Collaboration is a key part of my development process, and I enjoy working with other developers to create elegant and efficient code.
-Learning new technologies is another passion of mine, and I am always eager to explore new tools and frameworks that can help me build better applications.;
+Learning new technologies is another passion of mine, and I am always eager to explore new tools and frameworks that can help me build better applications.` }
-    }
 }
 ```